cottinisimone/desenv-rs/README.md

 #### With env

 If the `FIELD1` environment variable does not exist the library will try to load, as fallback, the `FALLBACK_FIELD1` environment variable.
-If `FALLBACK_FIELD1` does not exist too the load will fail.
+If `FALLBACK_FIELD1` does not exist too, then the load will fail.

 ```rust
 use desenv::Desenv;